Anastasius (consul 518)

-Flavius Anastasius Paulus Probus Moschianus Probus Magnus (Greek: Άναστάσιος) was an Eastern Roman statesman.
+Flavius Anastasius Paulus Probus Moschianus Probus Magnus (Greek: Άναστάσιος) was a Roman aristocrat who served as consul of the Eastern Roman Empire in 518 AD.

-Biography
+During his consulship, Emperor Anastasius I Dicorus died and was succeeded by Justin I.

+Family

+His grandfather was Sabinianus Magnus, a major military commander who served as magister militum per Illyricum between 479 and 481.
+Sabinianus Magnus established the political fortunes of the family through both military command and close ties to the imperial court.

+Sabinianus Magnus had two sons who became consuls: Sabinianus and Moschianus.
+Moschianus was the father of Probus Magnus and married the niece of Emperor Anastasius I.

 He may have been the brother of Flavius Anastasius Paulus Probus Sabinianus Pompeius Anastasius, consul in 518.
 If so, Anastasius was the son of Sabinian, consul in 505, and of a niece of emperor Anastasius I, making him the emperor's grandnephew.

-He served as consul in 518.

-Family

 His daughter Juliana was married to Marcellus (brother of Justin II).